needle-tools/needle-engine-support/documentation/features-overview.md

 ## Scripting 🧩
 Needle Engine uses as [component based workflow](./documentation/scripting.md#component-architecture).
 Create custom scripts in typescript or javascript.
 Use our [modular npm-based package workflow](https://fwd.needle.tools/needle-engine/docs/npmdef) integrated into Unity.
 A [typescript to C# component compiler](https://fwd.needle.tools/needle-engine/docs/component-compiler) produces Unity components magically on the fly.

+---
+# Where to go next
+See our [getting started](./documentation/getting-started.md) to learn about how to download and install Needle Engine.
+Learn about [our vision here](./documentation/vision.md) or dive deeper into some of the [technical background and glTF](./documentation/technical-overview.md) powering it all.